iiKesler/estrellitas_misc/finalUnidad2/README.md

 the slider will change either by frequency or speed between selected time stamps

-the time slider, will have key points and it will be thru those points that the skips will happen, wether it's by how many keypoints will skip, or in how many seconds the skip will happen
+the time slider, will have key points and it will be thru those points that the skips will happen, wether it's by how many keypoints will skip, or in how many seconds the skip will happen.

+The keypoints and exact values of each variable have been decided and they will be:

+Volume: 1-10. they're all int
+Songs: 1-10. they're all int
+TimeStamps: the songs will all last 2 minutes: 0:00, 0:30, 1:00, 1:30, 2:00.

 ## status diagram: